-As the evening went on we continued to explore the favela with Luiz by our side.
+As the evening went on we continued to explore the favela at night with Luiz by our side.
 We walked around little alleyways, that we weren’t brave enough to explore ourselves, sharing more stories about his own life growing up in Rocinha.

-I knew he was right.
-Even the tours that claimed to be run by local Rocinha tour guides and promised that all their proceeds will go back to the Rocinha community could not be compared to our contributions to the favela that night.
+We knew he was right.
+Even the favela tours that claimed to be run by local Rocinha favela tour guides and promised that all their proceeds will go back to the Rocinha community could not be compared to our contributions to the favela that night.

 Its streets are filled with rubbish and the houses are built on top of each other.

 But compared to other favelas in Rio, Rocinha shows glimpses of hope.
-It has better infrastructure and hundreds of established businesses that allow its residents, like Luiz to earn and save for the future.
+It has better infrastructure and hundreds of established businesses that allow its residents, like Luiz, to earn and save for the future.

-This experience in Rocinha helped me gain a perspective on life in Rio, away from the stunning beaches in Copacabana, great restaurants in Leblon, or amazing samba clubs in Lapa and I hope one day it will do the same for you.
+This experience in the Rocinha favela helped me gain a perspective on life in Rio, away from the stunning beaches in Copacabana, great restaurants in Leblon, or amazing samba clubs in Lapa and we hope one day it will do the same for you.